SharpSkeeto/learning-type-script/README.md

 Create a TypeScript config file (tsconfig.json)
 Run command: `npx tsc --init`
 This will create a tsconfig.json file
-Can use defaults for now, but can change JavaScript version and other properties.
+Use defaults for now, but can change JavaScript target version and other configurations.

 Create a TypeScript file, Ex.
 TestTypeScript.ts
 Add some basic JavaScript code as a test script
-Example: let fakeString = 'Fake String';  console.log(fakeString);
+Example: `let fakeString = 'Fake String';  console.log(fakeString);`

 Compile the script which will generate a TestTypeScript.js JavaScript file